 Miscommunication is a prime cause of customer complaints, so ensure you provide as much information as possible.
 This includes crucial details like prices and sizes, as well as delivery times, reviews, testimonials and your customer support hours.

 Put yourself in the position of a person buying a Christmas present for a loved one.
-If they find the perfect product on your site and pay for it immediately, only to find out afterwards that increased holiday sales have delayed shipping times, they’ll likely complain.
+If they find the perfect product on your site and pay for it immediately, only to find out afterwards that the holiday sales have delayed shipping times, they’re likely to complain.

-E-commerce sites that don’t give that information upfront are creating a recipe for disaster.
-Apart from the initial headache of dealing with an upset buyer and a refund, there is the possibility of that person badmouthing your business to others—which could have a knock-on effect.
-Research has shown that it takes 12 positive customer experiences to make up for one negative one, so don’t underestimate the importance of keeping people happy.
+eCommerce sites that don’t provide enough information are creating a recipe for disaster.
+Apart from the initial headache of dealing with an upset buyer and a refund, they’ve added to the possibility of a negative review.

-Why?
-A late reply to a query—or worse, no reply at all—will have an adverse impact on the overall customer experience.
+A late reply to a query—or worse, no reply at all—will have an adverse impact on the overall customer service experience.
 Nothing is more frustrating to a customer than when they have a hard time reaching the person they’re trying to do business with.
-We have built the only customer support help desk for e-commerce that provides you with all the information you need to send fast, personalized responses in a couple of clicks.

 No matter how great your support team is, if you’re selling internationally, your customers may not be getting the help they need if your agents don’t speak their language.
-That’s why our help desk software also has a built-in feature that auto-translates incoming messages into your preferred language so you can understand your customer’s query.
+That’s why eDesk also has a built-in feature that auto-translates incoming messages into your preferred language so you can understand your customer’s query.
 Your response will then be translated into the customer’s language.